Rabies Vaccination Information

 2020 Low-Cost Rabies Vaccination Clinic Information

-Metro Animal Care and Control (MACC) is following a Metro Ordinance that requires us to offer the three year rabies vaccine and license at our monthly rabies vaccination clinics.
+Metro Animal Care and Control (MACC) is following a Metro Ordinance that requires us to offer the three year rabies vaccine and license at our annual rabies vaccination clinics.
 The cost of the three-year license and three-year vaccine is $26.00.
 The owner must provide proof of previous vaccination, such as their previous rabies vaccine certificate.
-MACC hosts a low-cost vaccination clinic from 8:00 a.m. until Noon on designated Saturdays throughout the year.
-The monthly clinics are held at MACC’s shelter, located at 5125 Harding Place, in Nashville.
+We host a low-cost vaccination clinic from 8:00 a.m. until Noon on designated Saturdays in the spring.
+The clinics are held at our shelter, located at 5125 Harding Place, in Nashville.
 A microchip with registration is also available for $10.00.
 Cash or check are the only forms of payment accepted at the Saturday rabies clinics.

 What is Rabies?